Bushra1216/Ad-Hoc-Requests/README.md

 ## Featured Requests

-Provide a report with all the unique product counts for each segment and sort them in descending order of product counts.The output should contains segment and product_count fields.
+🔹Provide a report with all the unique product counts for each segment and sort them in descending order of product counts.
+The output should contains segment and product_count fields.

 ``` sql